piplay-fork/GameCenterManager/README.md

     -  `GCMErrorNotAvailable` (1) the feature is not available or GameCenter is not available
     -  `GCMErrorFeatureNotAvailable` (2) the request feature is not available, check error message for info
     -  `GCMErrorInternetNotAvailable` (3) no internet connection
-    -  `GCMErrorAchievementDataMissing` (3) could not save achievement because the data was formatted improperly or is missing
+    -  `GCMErrorAchievementDataMissing` (4) could not save achievement because the data was formatted improperly or is missing
+    -  `GCMErrorMultiplayerDataPacketTooLarge` (5) could not send multiplayer data because the data was too large for the specified send method